AlicenJoyHenning/DamageDetective/README.md

 #
 ```

-To explore these parameters and more, you can visit the package [vignette](./vignettes/DamageDetective.html)
+To explore these parameters and more, you can visit the package vignette
- or read directly within `R` via the function help page,
+ or via the function help page,

 ``` r
 ?detect_damage()